John Forsyth (general): First World War

 On 15 August 1914 Forsyth joined the Australian Imperial Force as a temporary colonel.
 Appointed to command the 1st Division's mounted regiment, the 4th Light Horse Regiment, he also took on responsibility for raising the 1st Light Horse Brigade, whose commander designate, Colonel Harry Chauvel, was still on duty in the United Kingdom.
 Forsyth embarked with the brigade on 21 October 1914 and handed over command to Chauvel on the latter's arrival in Egypt in November 1914.
 Forsyth then concentrated on training his own regiment, who referred to him as "Dad".

 In May 1915, the light horse were ordered to Gallipoli dismounted to reinforce the infantry.
 Forsyth arrived at Anzac Cove on 5 May 1915.
 On 19 May 1915, he became the assistant adjutant and quartermaster general (AA & QMG) of the 1st Division.
 From 30 May to 8 June he was acting commander of the 2nd Brigade in the absence of Colonel James Whiteside McCay, who had been wounded at Krithia, along with most of the brigade's officers.
 When McCay was evacuated with a broken leg, Forsyth became commander of the 2nd Brigade on 26 July 1915 and was promoted to colonel and temporary brigadier general.
 He remained at Anzac with his brigade, fighting another battle at the German Officers' Trench in August, until it was evacuated to Mudros on 10 December 1915.

 The 2nd Brigade returned to Egypt in January 1916, and moved to Serapeum, where it guarded the Suez Canal.
 On 27 March 1916, it sailed for France.
 The brigade spent a time in the relatively quiet Armentières sector before it was committed on the Somme at Pozières in July.
 There it was subjected to intense artillery bombardments.
 Forsyth suffered a breakdown in his health and was evacuated to England.
 When he was discharged from the hospital, he became commander of 'B' Training Group at Rollestone, England.
 Ill health forced his return to Australia in December 1916.
-For his services on the Western Front he was mentioned in dispatches and was appointed a Companion of the Order of St Michael and St George (CMG) on 1 January 1917.
+For his services on the Western Front he was mentioned in despatches and was appointed a Companion of the Order of St Michael and St George (CMG) on 1 January 1917.